If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 You can find the perfect hosting service for your business, from shared hosting to dedicated managed hosting.

-For beginners, shared Hosting is the ideal option and a default plan to purchase.
+For beginners, shared Hosting is the ideal option and the default plan to purchase.

-Shared Hosting is cheap and easy to manage from one central user interface called cPanel.
+Shared Hosting is cheap and easy to manage through a single central cPanel user dashboard.

 However, there are downsides to shared hosting resources.

-You shared hosting resources with other websites on the same server.
-There are limitations to hosting features and resources you can use.
+You share hosting resources with other websites on the same server.
+The features and resources you can use are limited.

-For instance, most web hosts put a limit on bandwidth usage and storage capacity.
-Also, you can only host a limited number of websites in one shared hosting account.
+For instance, most web hosts place limits on bandwidth usage and storage capacity.
+Also, you can host only a limited number of websites in a single shared hosting account.

-But for most beginners, these limitations are not issues to worry about.
-The minimum shared hosting features might be enough to power your website needs.
+But for most beginners, these limitations are not a concern.
+The minimum set of shared hosting features might be enough to meet your website’s needs.

 With that said, here are the five different web hosting types;